[Blogaramians: Blogarama renders the links in my columns useless. Please click on View original to solve the problem/access lotsa columns.]

 Healthcare and the tax code are a mess.
 The national debt increases daily.
 Underfunded/unfunded pension and social welfare promises keep expanding.
 The Donald tweets; Congress holds hearings and conducts investigations.

-In other news... it was widely underreported, barely mentioned in fact, that the cost of complying with The Gummit's rules and regs increased by $700,000,000 billion bucks from 2008 to 2016 while the tribune of the little people was in charge.
-If The Gummit's rules and regs were a country it would have the seventh largest economy on the planet Earth -- $1,700,000,000,000 bucks per year.
+° In other news... it was widely underreported, barely mentioned in fact, that the cost of complying with The Gummit's rules and regs increased by 700,000,000 bucks from 2008 to 2016 while the tribune of the little people was in charge.
+If The Gummit's rules and regs were a country it would have the seventh largest economy on the planet Earth with a GDP of 1,700,000,000,000 bucks per year.